tencentyun/qcloud-documents/product/存储与CDN/内容分发网络/new-03. 购买指导/计费选择_en.md

 CDN provides two billing methods:  **Pay by Bandwidth** and **Pay by Traffic**.
 Both methods use a <font color="red">post-payment policy and charged on a daily basis</font>.
 The charge for total consumption generated during 00:00:00 - 23:59:59 on the current date will be billed the next day.
-Tencent Cloud CDN provides Standard and Premium plans.
-The Premium plan provides more service nodes and advanced features.
+Tencent Cloud CDN provides **Standard** and **Premium** plans.The Premium plan provides more service nodes and advanced features.
 To learn more about pricing of the Premium plan, please contact Tencent Cloud sales representatives.

 ## The Standard Plan Pay by Bandwidth
 ### Tiered Prices